mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 Release tasks
 -------------
-nyxArrange - Integrates the local repository history with extra information from remotes nyxClean - Deletes local release artifacts and reverts the release process to its initial state nyxInfer - Collects informations from the local Git repository to generate the new version and plan the release actions nyxMake - Builds the configured local release artifacts
+nyxClean - Deletes local release artifacts and reverts the release process to its initial state nyxInfer - Collects informations from the local Git repository to generate the new version and plan the release actions nyxMake - Builds the configured local release artifacts